arfontalvoANU/solstice/README.md

 ## Release notes

+### Version 0.2.2

+- Fix how the AsciiDoc tool suite is looking for on Windows; it was never found and consequently the documentation was not generated.

 ### Version 0.2.1

 - Fix the install target on Windows: copy the solstice runtime libraries in the